Jumble: Versions in other media

-A TV game show based on Jumble aired in 1994.
+A TV show based on Jumble aired in 1994.
 It was hosted by game show veteran Wink Martindale, and aired on The Family Channel (now called Freeform).

 Computerized solutions

 Algorithms have been designed to solve Jumbles, using a dictionary.
 Common algorithms work by printing all words that can be formed from a set of letters.
 The solver then chooses the right word.
 A dictionary of such anagrams may be used to solve puzzles or verify that a jumbled word is unique when creating puzzles.